lifuguan/nwpu-CV-research-group/content/authors/郭广宇/_index.md

 ---
 # Display name
-title: Jingfeng Li
+title: Guangyu Guo

 # Username (this should match the folder name)
 authors:
-  - Jingfeng Li (李靖峰)
+  - Guangyu Guo (郭广宇)

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MEng of Artificial Intelligence
+role: PhD of Computer Vision

 # Organizations/Affiliations
 organizations: